 The ideal hustle would allow you to “make money while you sleep.”
 It sounds hokey, but if you don’t have to trade working hours for money, you can reach your extra income goals to pay off student loan debt without sacrificing your full-time job, family, or social life to do so.
 These holy grail side hustles take the form of rental properties (that you pay someone else to manage), stock market investing, renting a room or parking space, publishing a book, creating an app, or other similar ideas that require little time to maintain.

-One such example is with ELFI’s Referral Program.
-Simply sign up and create a personalized referral link to share with friends or family.
-When someone decides to refinance their student loans using your link, you’ll get a $400 referral bonus check and your friend will receive a $100 credit toward the principal balance of an approved Education Loan Finance loan1.
-There’s no limit on the number of people you can refer.
+One such example is with ELFI’s Referral Program.1 Simply sign up and create a personalized referral link to share with friends or family.
+When someone decides to refinance their student loans using your link, you’ll get a $400 referral bonus check and your friend will receive a $100 credit toward the principal balance of an approved Education Loan Finance loan.
+There’s no limit to the number of people you can refer.

 Downfalls of Side Hustles

 While we started this blog by saying, “Yes, you need a side hustle,” there are several downfalls that you should be aware of.
 Sure, the hours for side gigs are flexible, but these jobs generally don’t come with employer benefits.
 This means there is no safety net of unemployment claims should you not be able to find enough work.
 Also, if you don’t have a clear, effective contract and invoicing system set up, payment can get delayed or—even worse—lost in the shuffle.
 If you don’t work with honest people or established companies, both can run out of money or just simply disappear without paying the money owed.